-From today, gamechanging treatment niraparib (Zejula®) will be available to newly diagnosed women with advanced ovarian cancer for the first time.
+Gamechanging treatment niraparib (Zejula®) is now available to newly diagnosed women with advanced ovarian cancer across the UK.
 Niraparib is a type of drug called a PARP inhibitor and works by stopping cancer cells from repairing themselves.

-Today’s landmark announcement from the National Institute for Health and Care Excellence (NICE) means that women with advanced ovarian cancer, regardless of whether they have a BRCA mutation, will be able to access a PARP inhibitor from their first line of treatment.
+This landmark announcement means that women with advanced ovarian cancer, regardless of whether they have a BRCA mutation, will be able to access a PARP inhibitor from their first line of treatment.
 This adds up to thousands of newly diagnosed women – a first in ovarian cancer.

 Why is this important?

 At the moment, the majority of women are diagnosed once the cancer has already spread, making it harder to treat and more likely to come back.
 Up until now, niraparib was only available to people whose cancer had come back (recurrent ovarian cancer).
 Accessing ovarian cancer drugs earlier means there’s a better chance of surviving ovarian cancer from the outset.

 Annwen Jones OBE, Chief Executive of Target Ovarian Cancer, said:

 Today’s announcement is a major milestone in the fight against ovarian cancer.
 With two thirds of women unfortunately diagnosed with later stage disease, it is absolutely crucial that more effective treatments are available.
 This is the biggest breakthrough in ovarian cancer drugs since the introduction of the chemotherapy drug paclitaxel – Taxol – in the 1990s.

 Lyndsey Hadden, 64 from Enfield, has been taking niraparib since November 2019.
 She said: